chulminy/AE_ENVE_GEOE_121/README.md

 * Moore, Holly. *"MATLAB for Engineers,"* Pearson, 2017.

 ## Course Outline
 All lectures and tutorials will be delivered using pre-recorded videos.
 All videos will be uploaded on a YouTube Channel.
 For those who cannot access YouTube for some reason, video files will be shared in person.
 There are twelve modules and each module has 1 ~ 3 lecture and tutorial videos.
 The study load for each module is marked as the number of regular offline classes, which becomes a total of 24 classes.
 Roughly, students are expected to complete two classes every week.
-The expected time to finish (ETF) in each module is also provided to help students' time management and keep up with lectures, assignments, and quizzes.
+The expected time to finish (ETF) in each module is also provided to help students manage their time and keep up with lectures, assignments and quizzes.
 The course material will be posted as a PDF.
 Homework assignments and quizzes are all cumulative.
-The modules to be covered on homework include all past modules and the current one.
+The assignments and quizzes to be covered are based on the knowledge from the current and previous modules.
 For example, Quiz #2 will cover Module 01 to Module 05.

 |Module|Topics|Load|ETF|Slide|[Homework](#homework-assignment)|[Quiz](#quiz)|
 |:----|:-----|:----:|:----:|:----:|:----:|:----:|